 If you’re not sure which option is best for you, try building a dedicated coupon site or add coupons to your existing product page.
 Try a few options, to see what works best to help improve product conversion/affiliate income.

 In recent years, there’s been a good increase in the number of online shoppers.
 And often what draws them to the internet for their shopping is coupons.
-These trends are reflected in this study on coupon use by Valassis.
-You can see that,

 - Use of coupons increased by 32% in 2016 over the previous year.

 - 38% used more coupons during 2016 as compared to the previous year.

 - Over 50% (and 66% of millennials) in the study group expressed that they are more likely to shop online for groceries if they could use coupons.

 - 35% of shoppers use print and digital coupon equally.